qingzhenduyu/ICAL/README.md

 pip install -e .
  ```
 ## Dataset Preparation
-We have prepared the CROHME dataset in this GitHub repository, under the `data/crohme/` folder.
-The HME100K dataset is larger and requires downloading.
-We have provided a [download link](https://disk.pku.edu.cn/link/AAF68D1921C04943A685785F90F70A41EF).
-After downloading, please extract it to the `data/hme100k/` folder.
+We have prepared the CROHME dataset and HME100K dataset in [download link](https://disk.pku.edu.cn/link/AAF10CCC4D539543F68847A9010C607139).
+After downloading, please extract it to the `data/` folder.

 ## Training on CROHME Dataset
 Next, navigate to ICAL folder and run `train.py`.
 It may take **8~9** hours on **4** NVIDIA 2080Ti gpus using ddp.